whage/thesis/thesis.md

 The above Elm snippet is a `case` expression.
 The language enforces that these expressions go through all variants of the used type so the programmer can not forget to check some condition.
-It also makes sure that the `x` and `y` coordinates of a `ClickEvent` are only accessible (only within the scope of the `ClickEvent` case) if the event is indeed a `ClickEvent`.
+It also makes sure that the `x` and `y` coordinates of a `ClickEvent` are only accessible within the scope of the `ClickEvent`.
 This makes it a robust base for an error handling model.

 The following Elm code shows how the programmer is forced to handle all the possible types of HTTP errors: